laminlabs/lamin-blog/docs/methyldata.md

 ## Use case: age prediction from methylation profiles

-One common use case is the prediction of age from profiles, as showcased in this [notebook](https://lamin.ai/laminlabs/methyldata/transform/Jxbyx3uaPNcu000C).
+One common use case is the prediction of biological age from profiles (often called "epigenetic clocks", pioneered by elastic net models[^horvath13][^hannum13], deep learning models[^altumage22], and extended to single-cell resolution[^trapp21]).

-The notebook includes querying the database for all blood tissue samples with known age between 18 and 65.
-The corresponding beta value matrices are then loaded and subset to matching GSM IDs.
-From there, the notebook merges beta values with metadata, imputes missing CpG values, and trains a small neural network to predict chronological age from methylation profiles.
-The trained model is saved to the database as an artifact under `methylGPT/models/`.
+In this [exemplary notebook](https://lamin.ai/laminlabs/methyldata/transform/Jxbyx3uaPNcu000C), we query the database for all blood samples with known age between 18 and 65.
+The corresponding beta value matrices are then loaded and subset to matching GSM IDs, joined with beta values, imputed with missing CpG values.
+Then a small neural network is trained to predict chronological age from methylation profiles and the trained model is saved as an artifact.

 ## Explore the database